cloudogu/smeagol/docs/architecture.md

 * Domain: Contains Domain logic only (no technical stuff).
 Defines value objects, entities, repository *interfaces* and services.
 * Use cases: Exposes actions (write operations) that are possible on the domain.
   We use the Command Bus pattern here.
 Advantage: Commands provide an overview of domain operations allowed by the system.
-  They are implementing using a concrete pattern and are not just another thing called "service".
+  They are implemented using a concrete pattern and are not just another thing called "service".
 * Infrastructure: Contains all the technical stuff: REST controllers, repository *implementations* and all the glue.

 Access is only allowed in the following direction: Infrastructure -> Use cases -> Domain